Diogenes232/nfsUnboundProfileLauncher/README.md

 - You can close the launcher or wait for it to close.

 ## First installation
-You can install Python3 and compile the .py file yourself or just use the compiled application file:
+You can install Python3 and compile the .py file yourself (if a package is missing `pip install packageName`).. or just use the compiled application file:

 Download the `nfsUnbound_ProfileLauncher.exe` from the `dist` directory to the directory where your game files are located (e.g. `C:\Games\EA - Games\Need for Speed Unbound`).
-Run `nfsUnbound_ProfileLauncher.exe` - it will ask you which profiles you want to create - afterwards profiles can be added or removed in the settings file.
+Run `nfsUnbound_ProfileLauncher.exe` - it will ask you which profiles you want to create - profiles can be added or removed in the settings file afterwards.

 The settings are now saved in the file `nfsUnbound_ProfileLauncher_settings.txt`.
 It contains the created profiles and the path to your actual savegames (the default should work on most PCs; change it otherwise).
 If it finds a savegame there, it will ask you if you want to keep it (the next player will get the savegame state) or ignore it (everyone will start a new game).
 After choosing which profile to start, the game will be started.